History of the nude in art: Greece

 The female nude was less frequent, especially in archaic times, where the nudity of the kouroi contrasted with the clothed figures of the korai.
-Just as Western art has considered—preferably since the Renaissance—the female nude as a more normal and pleasant subject than the male, in Greece certain religious and moral aspects prohibited female nudity—as can be seen in the famous trial of Phryne, Praxiteles' model.
+Just as Western art has considered—preferably since the Renaissance—the female nude a more normal and pleasant subject than the male nude, in Greece, certain religious and moral aspects prohibited female nudity—as can be seen in the famous trial of Phryne, Praxiteles' model.
 Socially, in Greece, women were relegated to housework, and in contrast to the nudity of male athletics, women had to be dressed from head to toe.
 Only in Sparta did women participate in athletic competitions, wearing a short tunic that showed their thighs, a fact that was scandalous in the rest of Greece.
-The first traces of female nudity are found in the 6th century BC, in everyday scenes painted on ceramic vessels.
-In the 5th century BC the first sculptural traces appeared, such as the Venus of the Esquiline, which probably represented a priestess of Isis.
+The earliest traces of female nudity date to the 6th century BC, in everyday scenes painted on ceramic vessels.
+In the 5th century BC, the first sculptural traces appeared, such as the Venus of the Esquiline, which probably represented a priestess of Isis.
 It presents a crude and poorly elaborated anatomy, robust and of short stature, but it already contains mathematical proportions, based on the canon of the seven-headed stature.

 The subsequent evolution of the female nude was sporadic, with hardly any full nude figures, but partial or with the technique of draperie mouillée ("wet cloths"), light dresses and attached to the body, such as the Aphrodite of the Ludovisi Throne, the Niké of Paeonius (425 BC), or the Venus Genetrix of the Museo delle Terme in Rome.
 Around 400 BC a bronze figure of a girl was sculpted (Munich Museum), by an anonymous author, which presents the classical contrapposto, giving the female figure a sinuosity—especially in the arch of the hip, which in French is called déhanchement ("swinging")—that enhanced her figure and would remain as an almost archetypal model of representation of the female figure.